 Lastly, trim any excess strings from your knots.

-This set is so beautiful!
-Be careful when wearing it though, or your friends will constantly be asking you to make them a set too!
-If you missed last week’s tutorial you can find the Turquoise Bird Earrings here.
+I love how this turquoise jewelry set came out!
+It is beautiful!
+Be careful when wearing it though, or your friends will constantly ask you to make them a set too!
+If you you didn’t catch the tutorial for the matching earrings, check out the DIY Turquoise Bird Earrings tutorial now.
 Don’t forget that if you chose to use brighter, more colorful beads in your earrings you will want to do the same for your bracelet.
-If you’re looking for even more DIY fashion ideas don’t miss our Crafts Page.

 I’m a nerdy, crafty mom of three adorable little kids.
 I love writing and creating, but in my non-existent free time I also love karaoke, taking my kids to the zoo, and reading.
 I got my degree in Science (no idea how that happened) but I took every English class I could get my hands on because, yeah, I’m that girl.